Detailed information about how we name our artifacts including repositories.

 Requirements: Needs only Docker.

-./earthly.sh +all --FLAVOR=opensuse, should produce a Docker image along with a working ISO.
+Run the following command to produce a Docker image along with a working ISO:

 See the quickstart to install Kairos on a VM and create a Kubernetes cluster!